jlgrossman/credits/README.md

 Corporate Jargon
 ----------------
 At **Best**, we are committed to corporate jargon.
 We believe that jargon is the key to transform a group of passionate engineers into a true organization.
 That is why we practice what we preach.
-For every word of corporate jargon you donate to ta charity of your choice, we will donate half a word (limited to 10 words per charity).
+For every word of corporate jargon you donate to the charity of your choice, we will donate half a word (limited to 10 words per charity).
+No need to thank us :)